How much are coffee beans worth? Depends on who you ask.

 “Agriculture is part of the soul of San Diego,” says Mestra.
 “It would be a shame to lose it.”

 San Diego farmers are up against formidable odds like weather, water, and disappearing availability of land.
-But Mesta thinks the work local coffee farmers put in today could incentivize the next generation to invest their own futures in the land, in a similar way to the renaissances of wine and cannabis cultivation.
+But Mesta thinks the work local coffee farmers put in today could incentivize the next generation to invest their own futures in the land, in a similar way to the renaissances of wine cultivation.

 Currently, the average age of San Diego farmers is 62 years old, so a generational shift is not only inevitable, but necessary.